iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_log_qgroundcontrol.rst

 Exporting IFCI Logs Using QGroundControl
 ********************************************

-IFCI data can be found in the flight controller logs.
-These logs can be exported from the flight controller using QGroundControl.
+Motor telemetry data can be found in the flight controller logs if you are using PX4 firmware with IFCI enabled.
+Please refer to the documentation on :ref:`Setting up PX4 Firmware for Use with IFCI <ifci_px4_flight_controller>` to make sure your flight controller is configured properly.
+This tutorial covers how to extract and view motor telemetry logs from your flight controller's SD card using QGroundControl.

 Click the QGroundControl icon on the upper left-hand corner of the application.
-Then click "Analyze Tools" from the pop-up menu.
+Then, click "Analyze Tools" from the pop-up menu.

 .. figure:: ../_static/tutorial_images/ifci_log/analyze_tools.png
     :align: center